roo-nju/starter-hugo-academic/content/publication/example/index.md

 ---
 title: "Journal Papers"
-[1] CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.